Sluggish euro zone business growth data push bond yields lower

 German 10-year Bund yields, the benchmark for euro zone borrowing costs, fell 2 basis points to 1.33 percent, within touch of 2014 lows of 1.285 percent.
 French, Finnish, Austrian, Dutch, Belgian and Irish yields also fell, while the rest were flat or slightly higher.

-"It was disappointing," ING rate strategist Alessandro Giansanti said of the euro zone data.
-"German Bunds are expensive, but it's not easy to see a jump in yields with no inflation expectations and still depressed growth."
+"German Bunds are expensive, but it's not easy to see a jump in yields with no inflation expectations and still depressed growth," ING rate strategist Alessandro Giansanti said.

 Short-dated yields across the euro zone dipped after ECB President Mario Draghi told Dutch paper De Telegraaf that prolonging banks' access to unlimited liquidity up to the end of 2016 was a signal on rates.